hislost/Lost/README.md

 #                                                   Lost ❔
 # 💻 Welcome to the lost programming language 🚀
 ## Introduction 📖
-Lost is a programming language I created for the thrill of it!
+Lost is a dynamic and versatile programming language designed with simplicity and creativity in mind.
+It's perfect for those who love to learn and explore the world of coding.
 The language is inspired by Lua, Python, Pascal, and Java.
 I took what I liked from those languages and implemented it in Lost.
-Like any other language, Lost is inspired by English and is made and run using Python.
+Like any other language, Lost is inspired by English and it is also made and run using Python.
 ## History 📜
 Lost was created with simplicity in mind, and the main idea was to write programs with a small amount of code.
 The idea came to me two years ago when I wanted to create a programming language that makes GUI creation easier.
 I hated that you had to write a lot of code just to make a simple window, so I thought of creating a language that requires only a few lines to create something.
-I haven't implemented the gui library yet and I will do that when fully done with the programming language
+Currently I'm planning to make

 The naming of the language was fairly easy since I loved how "Lost" makes the language sound mysterious and cool.
 Additionally, I go by the name Lost in many other places, so I wanted the language to inherit the name.